msramalho/sigpy/README.md

 [![Build Status](https://travis-ci.org/msramalho/sigpy.svg)](https://travis-ci.org/msramalho/sigpy)

 This is a Sigarra Python API based on Recursive Web Scraping Parser (wtf).
-Essentially, it performs requests as needed and parses the html information into objects you can use.
+Essentially, it performs requests as needed (cached by default) and parses the html information into objects you can use.

-All of the main code is written and, other than bug fixing and enhancements, you will only need to edit `.json` files!
+All of the main code is written and, other than bug fixing, all enhancements can be done in `.json` files!

 In the end, this is yet another Sigarra-based project that I wished existed before I needed something like it.